cronitorio/cronitor-java/README.md

 The contained Dockerfile/docker-compose.yml file will allow you to build and test this library.
 Build the container with with `docker-compose build`.
 Run tests with `docker-compose up`.

-## How to contact us ?

-If you want to share an idea, report an issue or just say hello, do not hesitate to write to us at support@cronitor.io
+If you want to share an idea, report an issue, or just say hello you can open an issue on this repo or email us at support@cronitor.io.

-Have a great day!

 ## Authors
 - [@lboix](https://github.com/lboix)